 Perhaps the most iconic image of Nikko is the Shinkyo Bridge.
 This is the Sacred bridge at the entrance to Nikko’s shrines and you literally can’t miss it when visiting Nikko.

 Shinkyo Bridge is a famous bridge not only in Nikko, but all of Japan.
 The bridge dates back to 1636.
 Being that it’s so old and historic there is a fee of ¥300 to walk across the bridge.
 Although you can see the beauty from the road as well!

 4. Kegon Falls

 Kegon Falls is another fun thing to see in Nikko.
 This is a huge 97-meter waterfall and is the only exit of Lake Chuzenji.
-When there is heavy rainfall this is really a site to see, especially in the fall when the colors are ablaze.
-There are two main viewing platforms to safely enjoy this waterfall.
+When there is heavy rainfall, this is a sight to see, especially in the fall when the colors are ablaze.
+There are two main viewing platforms to safely enjoy this Japanese waterfall.